 He knows this, but he’s starting to doubt it’s possible.
 At the edge of panic he shouts to his co-pilot, who in hist last seconds left to live calmly answers: “stay on target”.

-So Luke takes a deep breath, disconnects all assisting gadgets and gets down to business.
+Luke takes a deep breath, switches off his targeting computer, and gets down to business.

 I used to have a printed screen grab of that scene tacked to the edge of my monitor.
 It was comforting in moments when executing on even the best of strategies, felt like being on a a suicide mission.